GoogleChrome/developer.chrome.com/site/en/docs/devtools/workspaces/index.md

 1. [Open the demo][8].
 In the bottom-left of the editor, click the button labelled **Tools**.
 3. Under **Tools**, select **Import/Export** > **Download Project**.
 4. Close the tab.
-5. Unzip the source code and move the unzipped `app` directory to your desktop.
+5. Unzip the source code and move the extracted `app` directory to your desktop.
 For the rest of this tutorial this directory will be referred to as `~/Desktop/app`.
 6. Start a local web server in `~/Desktop/app`.
 Below is some sample code for starting up `SimpleHTTPServer`, but you can use whatever server you prefer.